Volkswagen ID.Buzz Review 2025: Price, specs & boot space

 Overall verdict on the Volkswagen ID.Buzz

 "A modern take on the iconic hippy bus, the Volkswagen ID.Buzz is an electric people carrier that's so much more desirable than yet another family SUV.
-You'll pay a premium for Volkswagen's must-have electric car, and the ID.Buzz isn't quite as versatile as you might expect, but its charm and charisma make it a very desirable choice."
+You'll pay a premium for Volkswagen's must-have electric car, and the ID.Buzz isn't quite as versatile as you might expect in short-wheelbase form, but its charm and charisma make it a very desirable choice."

-You can't buy a campervan version of the Volkswagen ID.Buzz (yet), but you can get it as an electric people carrier ( five-seat for the first coup,le of years, with a seven-seater arriving later in 2024) or in more utilitarian van form (badged the Volkswagen ID.Buzz Cargo).
-It's the former that we're focusing on in this Volkswagen ID.Buzz review, although we will provide a few insights into the commercial vehicle version here and there.
+You can't buy a campervan version of the Volkswagen ID.Buzz, but you can get it as an electric people carrier or in a more utilitarian van form (badged the Volkswagen ID.Buzz Cargo).
+We're focusing on the former in this Volkswagen ID.Buzz review, although we will provide a few insights into the commercial vehicle version here and there.

 So what exactly is the Volkswagen ID.Buzz?
 Well, there's nothing else quite like it.
 It's based on the same platform as other electric ID-badged models (such as the Volkswagen ID.3, ID.4 and ID.5) and it's been designed from day one to be offered solely with electric power.
 That means it's different from other electric van-based people carriers like the Citroen e-Berlingo and Mercedes EQV.